ampproject/amphtml/extensions/amp-consent/amp-consent.md

 `onUpdateHref`: Instructs AMP to make a CORS HTTPS POST request with credentials to the specified URL whenever the stored consent state changes.

-AMP sends the consent instance ID, a generated user id only for this usage and the consent state along with the POST request.
+AMP sends the consent instance ID, a generated user id only for this usage, and the consent state along with the POST request.

 ```
 {